noiseprotocol/noise_spec/noise.md

   * Applying HMAC consistently is simple, and avoids having custom designs with different cryptanalytic properties when using different hash functions.

+  * HMAC is easy to build on top of a hash function interface.
+If a more specialized function (e.g. keyed BLAKE2) can't be implemented using only the underlying hash, then it is not guaranteed to be available everywhere the hash function is available.

 `MixHash()` is used instead of sending all inputs directly through `MixKey()` because: